Mersey Ferry: Corporation years

 Due to financial losses incurred from a gradual reduction in patronage, Birkenhead Corporation gradually closed its southern terminals; New Ferry (officially) on 22 September 1927, Eastham in 1929 and Rock Ferry on 30 June 1939.
 The closure of Eastham marked the last use of ferry paddle steamers on the river.
 Wallasey were always trying to close Egremont, but faced stiff opposition from locals who got petitions to keep the ferry open.
-The chance came to close Egremont during the Second World War for economical reasons, after the pier was damaged in a collision.
+The chance came to close Egremont during the Second World War for economic reasons, after the pier was damaged in a collision.
 This was in similar circumstances to the demise of New Ferry twenty years earlier.
 As a result, the Egremont service never reopened.

 In 1941, mines which had drifted into the River Mersey stopped ferry crossings.
 The Oxton and Bebington vessels were fitted with cranes to enable them to unload United States aircraft from mid-river and deliver them to the Liverpool landing stage.
 The Upton vessel was taken by the army and used as a ferry and supply vessel for the anti-aircraft forts in Liverpool Bay.

 In 1950, the ferries carried almost 30 million passengers a year, including 11 million on the Woodside ferries and 15 million on Seacombe ferries, but by 1970 the total number fell to 7 million.
 Night boats across the river were withdrawn and replaced by buses through the tunnel in 1956.